 NLF: Boards must inform staff that provider misuse of attendance reporting, including intentionally entering false attendance reports through the provider’s CCMS, is grounds for potential fraud determination.

-NLF: Boards must inform staff that attendance uploaded to KinderSystems, including provider-entered backdated attendance, is subject to monitoring for accuracy.
+NLF: Boards must inform staff that attendance uploaded to TX3C: KinderConnect, including provider-entered backdated attendance, is subject to monitoring for accuracy.
 Based on local procedures, providers may be required to provide documentation from the sponsor of actual attendance for backdated entries.

 NLF: Boards must notify providers that use their own CCMS for attendance tracking of the above information and requirements.